PierreAdel/reservation-buddy/README.md

   - Login to the admin panel.
   - Add new hotel.
   - Delete a hotel.
-  - Browse, sort, and search all hotels, customers, and reservations.
+  - Browse, sort, paginate, and search all hotels, customers, and reservations.
-  - Logout from the admin panel.
+  - Logout.

 - As a customer you can:
   - Register as user.